 For those who have never heard of Diamond Head, Wikipedia describes it as a “volcanic tuff cone.”
 It used to be home to the military fort, Fort Ruger, and is still used for various military purposes.
 However, it is also a state monument and open for visitors, allowing them to climb to the top of the cone.

 The climb up Diamond Head is an intense one, with narrow paths, steep inclines, and lots of steps.
 The one saving grace of this path is that it is incredibly short.
 It is only 0.8 miles (one-way), which is way shorter than most hikes.
+Plus, it’s one of the best hikes in Oahu, so you won’t want to miss it.
 It gets busy and hot during the day, so you’re best off getting there first thing in the morning (think 8:00 AM or earlier).